bitrix24/b24restdocs/api-reference/sonet-group/events/on-sonet-group-subject-update.md

-# Triggered after changing the group topic onSonetGroupSubjectUpdate
+# Triggered after changing the group subject onSonetGroupSubjectUpdate

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will complete it soon

 {% endnote %}